President (full-time position)

 As Associate Vice-President of the Networks of Centres of Excellence (NCE), André Isabelle leads the NCE’s efforts to mobilize Canada’s best research, development and entrepreneurial talent to address specific issues.
 Networks and centres funded through NCE programs focus a critical mass of research resources on social and economic challenges, commercialize and apply research breakthroughs, increase private-sector R&D, and train the next generation of talented people.
 André brings to his role extensive national and international experience with partnerships, industry, academia and the federal granting agencies.
 Trained as a biologist, he worked with the Natural Sciences and Engineering Research Council (NSERC) for more than 25 years, most recently as Director of the Energy, Environment and Resources Division within NSERC’s Research Partnerships Programs Directorate.
 As a senior manager, he has helped lead collaborative initiatives involving multiple agencies and government departments, often integrating the social sciences, health, and natural sciences and engineering.
 André was awarded a Queen Elizabeth II Diamond Jubilee Medal in 2013 for his work to foster academic-industry partnerships in the resource sector.

-As Acting Vice-President of NSERC’s Research Partnership Programs (RPP), Pamela Moss is responsible for a range of programs designed to stimulate increased public/private collaboration and technology transfer and to maximize the benefits that university and college research provides to Canada.
+As Acting Vice-President of NSERC’s Research Partnership Programs, Bert van den Berg is responsible for a range of programs designed to stimulate increased public/private collaboration and technology transfer and to maximize the benefits that university and college research provides to Canada.